rcarver515/MaxxContent/README.md

     4. Why doesn't our company email work anymore?

+In spite of these new issues, this was still a better solution.
+And, with the help of Go Daddy and Google customer support and a few Google searches each of these new concerns was quickly resolved.
 Needless to say this has been a great learning experience, and certainly, the beginning of countless more to come.

  To see the final product goto www.maxxcontent.com